ibm-cloud-docs/containers/cs_dedicated.md

  </tr>
  <tr>
  <td>Cluster hardware and ownership</td>
  <td>In standard clusters, the hardware can be shared by other {{site.data.keyword.IBM_notm}} customers or dedicated to you only.
-The public and private VLANs are owned and managed by you in your IBM Cloud infrastructure (SoftLayer) account.</td>
+The public and private VLANs are owned and managed by you in your IBM Cloud infrastructure account.</td>
  <td>In clusters on {{site.data.keyword.Bluemix_dedicated_notm}}, the hardware is always dedicated.
 The public and private VLANs that are available for cluster creation are pre-defined when the {{site.data.keyword.Bluemix_dedicated_notm}} environment is set up, and are owned and managed by IBM for you.
 The zone that is available during cluster creation is also pre-defined for the {{site.data.keyword.cloud_notm}} environment.</td>
  </tr>
  <tr>
  <td>Load balancer and Ingress networking</td>
- <td>During the provisioning of standard clusters, the following actions occur automatically.<ul><li>One portable public and one portable private subnet are bound to your cluster and assigned to your IBM Cloud infrastructure (SoftLayer) account.
-More subnets can be requested through your IBM Cloud infrastructure (SoftLayer) account.</li></li><li>One portable public IP address is used for a highly available Ingress application load balancer (ALB) and a unique public route is assigned in the format <code>&lt;cluster_name&gt;. containers.appdomain.cloud</code>.
+ <td>During the provisioning of standard clusters, the following actions occur automatically.<ul><li>One portable public and one portable private subnet are bound to your cluster and assigned to your IBM Cloud infrastructure account.
+More subnets can be requested through your IBM Cloud infrastructure account.</li></li><li>One portable public IP address is used for a highly available Ingress application load balancer (ALB) and a unique public route is assigned in the format <code>&lt;cluster_name&gt;. containers.appdomain.cloud</code>.
 You can use this route to expose multiple apps to the public.
 One portable private IP address is used for a private ALB.</li><li>Four portable public and four portable private IP addresses are assigned to the cluster that can be used for load balancer services.</ul></td>
  <td>When you create your Dedicated account, you make a connectivity decision on how you want to expose and access your cluster services.
 To use your own enterprise IP ranges (user-manged IPs), you must provide them when you [set up an {{site.data.keyword.Bluemix_dedicated_notm}} environment](/docs/dedicated?topic=dedicated-dedicated#setupdedicated). <ul><li>By default, no portable public subnets are bound to clusters that you create in your Dedicated account.
 Instead, you have the flexibility to choose the connectivity model which best suits your enterprise.</li><li>After you create the cluster, you choose the type of subnets you want bind to and use with your cluster for either load balancer or Ingress connectivity.<ul><li>For public or private portable subnets, you can [add subnets to clusters](/docs/containers?topic=containers-subnets#subnets)</li><li>For user-managed IP addresses that you provided to IBM at Dedicated onboarding, you can [add user-managed subnets to clusters](#dedicated_byoip_subnets).</li></ul></li><li>After you bind a subnet to your cluster, the Ingress ALB is created.
 A public Ingress route is created only if you use a portable public subnet.</li></ul></td>
  </tr>
  <tr>